Davitdon/PSD_Importer/README.md

 Frame and Item works
 Frame, is default psd layout (doesn't work correctly) Item, is AnimatedSprite2D, with an animation called direction (Good if you have multiple directions of the same item)

+Problems: I need to find the offset of an image layer, in order to properly arrange Frames (Check Photoshop, it may help)